PierBover/as3-utils/README.md

 ## Some useful snippets
   - <b>Class snippet</b> (trigger: class).
 It will create the default class structure, and use the name of the file for the class name and the constructor.
 For example MyClass.as will return MyClass.
 First save your file and then use the snippet.
-  - Function snippet (trigger: function).
+  - <b>Function snippet</b> (trigger: function).
 The access control keywords are "dynamic".
 The whole list will appear (public/private/protected/internal), but if you type "pub" "public" will get written, "pri" will write "private", etc. Then press tab again to go to the next tab cursor in the snippet.
-  - For each snippet (trigger: for each)
+  - <b>For each</b> snippet (trigger: for each)
-  - Var snippet (trigger: var)
+  - <b>Var snippet</b> (trigger: var).
+The access control keywords are "dynamic", just like the function snippet.
-  - Comment section divider (trigger: section).
-It will create a nice comment block for visually organizing your methods (inits, event handlers, other, etc).
+  - <b>Comment block snippet</b> (trigger: block).
+It will create a nice comment block for visually organizing parts of your code.
-  - Trace snippet (trigger: trace)
+  - <b>Trace snippet</b> (trigger: trace)
-  - setTimeout snippet (trigger: setTimeout)
+  - <b>setTimeout snippet</b> (trigger: setTimeout)

 ## Other great stuff
   - Some completions and snippets for the AS3 Signals framework (https://github.com/robertpenner/as3-signals)